openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 		- The file filetype.vim.example should be used to update (not replace) the file $VIM/filetype.vim.

-	$OPENEHR/archetype:
-		The directory where you should install the openEHR archetype library, which you can do using Subversion.
-Repository URL is http://www.openehr.org/knowledge .
-Log in and then go to archetypes > Export.

 PURPOSE
 	At the moment, you can hand-write new ADL files, or use one of the